senchalabs/docs-i18n/guides/class_system/README.md

-# How to use classes in Sencha Touch 2
+# How to Use Classes in Sencha Touch

 [Watch the Class System video from SenchaCon 2011](#!/video/class-system)

-Sencha Touch 2 uses the state of the art class system developed for Ext JS 4.
-It makes it easy to create new classes in JavaScript, providing inheritance, dependency loading, mixins, powerful configuration options, and lots more.
+Sencha Touch uses the state-of-the-art class system developed for Ext JS 4.
+This class system makes it easy to create new classes in JavaScript, providing inheritance, dependency loading, mixins, powerful configuration options, and lots more.

 At its simplest, a class is just an object with some functions and properties attached to it.
-For instance, here's a class for an animal, recording its name and a function that makes it speak:
+For instance, here is a class for an animal, recording its name and a function that makes it speak:

     Ext.define('Animal', {
         config: {